Tobacco and E-Cigarette laws and businesses

 - other minor administrative changes to improve the functioning of the Act, including some changes to definitions and removal of unnecessary provisions.

-The new laws include a requirement for e-cigarette retailers to hold a Tobacco and E-cigarette Merchant’s Licence.
-For more information, please go to this fact sheet.
+The new laws include a requirement for e-cigarette retailers to hold a Retail Tobacco and E-cigarette Merchant’s Licence.
+For more information, please see the retailer fact sheet (PDF 545KB).

 Businesses where waterpipe products including shisha and hookahs, are sold or used

 Water pipe smoking is a traditional method of smoking tobacco around the world, with a variety of types and names including shisha and hookah.
-Water pipes and water pipe products are covered under the definition of 'tobacco product' in the Tobacco Products Regulation Act 1997 as they are designed for smoking.
-Even water pipes that do not contain tobacco are classified as a 'tobacco product' under the Act.
+Shisha tobacco is included under the definition of 'tobacco product' in the Tobacco and E-Cigarette Products Act 1997.
+Even shisha that does not contain tobacco is classified as a 'tobacco product' under the Act.

 The smoking of waterpipes cannot occur in enclosed areas or in outdoor areas where outdoor dining laws apply.
 These are the same laws that apply for tobacco products.